ronsm/ARAS-SKMulti-Model-Generator/README.md

-# ARAS Streaming Data Classifier
+# ARAS SKMulti Model Generator

 This repository provides code to pre-process and train on data from the [ARAS Dataset](https://www.cmpe.boun.edu.tr/aras/), which includes 30 days of binary sensor data from two smart homes.
 Citation below.